Anish-Sethi-12122/SPENT/README.md

 > *"How much have I spent today?"*

 Designed for zero learning curve and instant feedback, SPENT operates on a strictly 24-hour cycle.
 You set a limit.
 You log expenses.
 It resets at midnight.
-No history to obsess over, just today's reality.
+No yesterday to obsess over, no tomorrow to think about, just today's reality.

 ---